Omar Khan (businessman)

-Omar Khan is an entrepreneur best known for the Indian restaurant chain of the same name and as the owner of the Bradford Bulls.
+Omar Khan (born 15 January 1959) is a British entrepreneur best known for the Indian restaurant chain of the same name and as the owner of the Bradford Bulls rugby league club.

 Khan has also been noted for his community and philanthropic work in his home city of Bradford.
-He is no longer a part of the Bulls due to ill health.
+He is no longer a part of the Bulls due to ill health and old age.
+Khan is of Pakistani origin.